mysticaltofu/DH150-NATALIEMAZMANIAN/assignment05/README.md

 #### How Tyler is using this product
 After the museum hired a new website designer, Tyler finds that a new section is added to the website.
 It has compiled the most important artifacts, providing photos and short descriptions of each piece.
 Tyler can start his paper now.
 Tyler is able to glean relevant and unique information from the museum website that is not found on other sites like Wikipedia.
 His professor is impressed with his unique findings and he achieves an A on his paper.

+#### Tyler's Context
+As a graduate student at UCLA, Tyler's context is succeeding in writing an impressive paper as well as graduating with good grades from his program overall.
+He is passionate about ancient cultures and wants to impress his advisor, who he looks up to.

+#### Tyler's Use Cases
+Tyler has to find information about Armenian artifacts before his paper is due in about two weeks.
+It would make sense for him to visit the museum, but unfortunately, COVID-19 has stopped him from being able to go.
+He needs access to the catalogue of artifacts in an online setting.
+Otherwise, he will not be able to utilize the museum for research.

 ### Journey Map 2: Tyler
 ![Journey Tyler](https://github.com/mysticaltofu/DH150-NATALIEMAZMANIAN/blob/main/Journey%20Tyler.png)